MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-IX-Office-Assistant-Secretary-Public-Indian-Housing-Department-Housing-Urban-Development/part-1006-Native-Hawaiian-Housing-Block-Grant-Program/subpart-D-Program-Requirements/section-1006.340.md

 ##### § 1006.340 Treatment of program income. #####

-Link to an amendment published at 89 FR 9763, Feb.
-12, 2024.

 (a) *Defined.* Program income is income realized from the use of NHHBG funds.
 If gross income is used to pay costs incurred that are essential or incidental to generating the income, these costs may be deducted from gross income to determine program income.
-Program income includes income from fees for services performed; from the use or rental of real or personal property acquired or assisted with NHHBG funds; from the sale of property acquired or assisted with NHHBG funds; from payments of principal and interest on loans made with NHHBG funds; and from payments of interest earned on investment of NHHBG funds pursuant to § 1006.235.
+Program income includes income from fees for services performed; from the use or rental of real or personal property acquired or assisted with NHHBG funds; from the sale of property acquired or assisted with NHHBG funds; from payments of principal and interest on loans made with NHHBG funds; and from payments of interest earned on investment of NHHBG funds pursuant to section 812(b) of the Act.

 (b) *Authority to retain.* The DHHL may retain any program income that is realized from any NHHBG funds if: